mzrimsek/dart-todo/SETUP.md

 ## Test Database
 This database will be used to run tests against.
 ```
-create database dart_test;
+CREATE DATABASE dart_test;
-create user dart with createdb;
+CREATE USER dart WITH CREATEDB;
-alter user dart with password 'dart';
+ALTER USER dart WITH PASSWORD 'dart';
-grant all on database dart_test to dart;
+GRANT ALL ON DATABASE dart_test TO dart;
 ```

 # Run Project